How do I protect my money from inflation?

-The economy can bring about plenty of uncertainties, but you may be better able to weather potential storms if you have certain financial safeguards in place.
-Here are some suggestions that may help you maintain a solid financial footing.
+The economy can bring about plenty of uncertainties, but with high inflation it’s top of mind for many people.
+If you have certain financial safeguards in place, you may be better able to weather potential storms.
+Here are some suggestions on how to fight inflation that may help you maintain a solid financial footing.

 - Pay off debt.
 As challenging as it may be, make debt reduction one of your top priorities — particularly credit card balances with high interest rates.

 - Try to live on one salary.
-If you and your partner are both employed, challenge yourselves to live on one income and put some or all of the rest in savings .
-Be sure some of that money is deposited into accounts that are accessible for emergencies.
+If you and your partner are both employed, challenge yourselves to live on one income and put some or all of the rest in savings.
+Consider depositing some of that money into accounts that are accessible for emergencies.

 - Negotiate.
-It doesn’t hurt to ask for lower rates on credit cards and for discounts on merchandise.
+It doesn't hurt to ask for lower rates on credit cards and for discounts on merchandise.
 If there are sign-up fees for a particular service, see if that fee can be waived.
-In lean times, some retailers will agree, just to keep you as a customer.
+Some retailers may agree, in hopes of keeping you as a customer.